 Make finding all the toys into a scavenger hunt.
 If you’re cleaning up toys that can be thrown safely into a bin, cheer each time someone gets a toy into the bin.

 Sometimes I turn on a timer and see how much we can get cleaned up before it goes off.

 Lots of enthusiasm helps with this and the girls aren’t as unevenly matched as you’d think.
 Lily often gets into these “games” more quickly than Sunshine and does a bigger share of the work even though she’s smaller.

 2. Find Kid-sized Cleaning Tools

-Norwex has some great kid products that aren’t just toys—they actually clean!
+Norwex has some great kids cleaning products that aren’t just toys—they actually clean!
 Check out the Norwex kids’ dusting mitt, kids’ window cloth, and kids’ EnviroCloth.
 Your children will love having the same cleaning tools as you do.

 3. Assign Appropriate Jobs

-When I’m cleaning our bathroom, both girls are usually in it with me, trying to do what I’m doing (particularly when it’s time to scrub the toilet with the brush).
-Instead of trying to keep them out, I give them jobs to do.
-Each gets a small, damp EnvoiroCloth and then I send them off to wash walls or the bathtub toys or something in their room.
-And they have to take turns scrubbing the toilet. 🙂
+Whether I’m cleaning the bathroom or the oven, the girls are usually trying to “help” Mommy do it.
+Instead of trying to keep them out or away, I give them jobs to do.
+Each gets a small, damp EnvoiroCloth and then I send them off to wash walls or cupboards.

 Now if only I could sing like Mary Poppins…